 I must begin by telling you that Natalie Harris is a personal friend of mine, but she had no idea that I would be reviewing her new book.
 I did not want to wait to get a print version delivered, the first print run sold out almost instantly, so I downloaded it from the iBooks store.

-Save-My-Life School will take you on a journey with Natalie and those closest to her as she battles daily with Post-Traumatic Stress Disorder, caused from her 12 years on the job as a Paramedic.
+Save-My-Life School will take you on a journey with Natalie and those closest to her as she battles daily with Post-Traumatic Stress Disorder, caused by her 12 years on the job as a Paramedic.
 This is a deeply personal inside look at her struggle with mental health issues, but also the persistent stigma that still exists in our society today, and will show you the personal redemption of the author.

 The first part of her book, Save-My-Life School details the roller coaster ride of being her own warrior and fighting for her life against mental illness that has taken over her existence.
 You will read through her blog entries, hear from her closest friends and family as they try their best to keep her alive.
 Fighting back from suicide attempts, dealing with the stigma and fear of being found out when admitted to hospital, you are going to be there in the moment as every step is fought while attaining a new level in her personal battle.